chinapedia/wikipedia.abstract.en/Page/Momentum.md

 Elastic collisions

-Elastischer_stoß.gif Elastischer_stoß3.gif An elastic collision is one in which no kinetic energy is absorbed in the collision.
+An elastic collision is one in which no kinetic energy is absorbed in the collision.
 Perfectly elastic "collisions" can occur when the objects do not touch each other, as for example in atomic or nuclear scattering where electric repulsion keeps them apart.
 A slingshot maneuver of a satellite around a planet can also be viewed as a perfectly elastic collision.
 A collision between two pool balls is a good example of an _almost_ totally elastic collision, due to their high rigidity, but when bodies come in contact there is always some dissipation.[11]

 A head-on elastic collision between two bodies can be represented by velocities in one dimension, along a line passing through the bodies.
 If the velocities are and before the collision and and after, the equations expressing conservation of momentum and kinetic energy are: